JvyJay/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Manipulation

 2. What is an event?
+Anything a user does like hover, keydown etc..

 3. What is an event listener?
+A function that listens for an event trigger.

 4. Why would we convert a NodeList into an Array?
+You can't use certain higher order methods unless it's an array.

 5. What is a component?
+A template or section of reusable code.

 ### Git Set up